noexgeci/ServerRunner/README.md

 # ServerRunner
 * A Minecraft Server Runner Tool Written in Python
-* Join to our Discord for any help https://discord.gg/MfJ2R7ZzhM
+* Join our Discord for any help https://discord.gg/MfJ2R7ZzhM

 # Setup